MachiavelliII/machiavelli.github.io/_tabs/rquotes.md

-  "The best revenge is to improve yourself. - Ali ibn Abi Talib", "The ends justify the means. - Niccolò Machiavelli", "It is better to be feared than loved if you cannot be both. - Niccolò Machiavelli", "The wise man does at once what the fool does finally. - Niccolò Machiavelli"و "In the midst of chaos, there is also opportunity. - Sun Tzu", "No one can stand up against the authority of truth, and the evil of falsehood is to be fought with enlightening speculation. - Ibn Khaldun", "Throughout history many nations have suffered a physical defeat, but that has never marked the end of a nation.
+  "The best revenge is to improve yourself. - Ali ibn Abi Talib", "The ends justify the means. - Niccolò Machiavelli", "It is better to be feared than loved if you cannot be both. - Niccolò Machiavelli", "The wise man does at once what the fool does finally. - Niccolò Machiavelli", "In the midst of chaos, there is also opportunity. - Sun Tzu", "No one can stand up against the authority of truth, and the evil of falsehood is to be fought with enlightening speculation. - Ibn Khaldun", "Throughout history many nations have suffered a physical defeat, but that has never marked the end of a nation.
 But when a nation has become the victim of a psychological defeat, then that marks the end of a nation. - Ibn Khaldun"